AndyLandy/MakeMP3/README.txt

 MakeMP3 was originally written to fulfil a specific need, so it's currently fairly limited in many regards and isn't tremendously configurable.

+ *  ffmpeg, lame (and aacgain if using --ag or --tg) must be on your path for MakeMP3 to work.

  *  lame and aacgain settings are hard-coded into MakeMP3.
 These should be user-customisable, ideally in a separate configuration file.

- *  ffmpeg, lame (and aacgain if using --ag) must be on your path for MakeMP3 to work.

  *  The encoder should be decoupled from MakeMP3 so that something other than lame can be used instead.
 Ideally, this will involve an abstract templating scheme much like EAC's so that any encoder can be easily supported.

- *  Track-gain support needs to be added.

-EAC's own 'non-compliant' cue-sheet format isn't supported: MakeMP3's internal representation makes this nontrivial to implement.
-If you really care that much about your pregaps, consider ripping your CDs as full-disc rips rather than track-by-tracks.
+ *  The metadata implementation is incomplete, for example ISRC tags are not created.
+It would also be nice to support pre-emphasis correctly.

 Revision History
 ================